ton-community/tutorials/03-client/index.md

 ## Step 9: Publish web app to GitHub Pages

 I believe that the best place to publish dapps is [GitHub Pages](https://pages.github.com/) - not just for development but also for production.
 GitHub Pages is a free service for open source projects that allows them to publish static websites (HTML/CSS/JS) directly from a GitHub repo.
 Since all dapps should always be [open source](https://defi.org/ton/#app-safety-guidelines), all dapps qualify.
-GitHub Pages also supports [custom domains](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site), so the end result will be identical to any other production publishing service.
+GitHub Pages also support [custom domains](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site), so the end result will be identical to any other production publishing service.

 Another benefit of GitHub Pages is that it supports static websites only that only run client-side.
 There's no backend that can run code or server-side rendering.
 This limitation is actually a feature for dapps, because decentralized apps should never depend on backend servers as those are centralized.

 The last important feature of GitHub Pages that makes it particularly appropriate for dapps is that the reliance on a git repo gives us many community governance features for free.
-For example, a group of maintainers can share the website deployment privilege easily because all of them have write access to the repo.
+For example, a group of maintainers can share the website deployment privilege easily because all of them have written access to the repo.
 Outside collaborators from the community can submit PRs and if those are merged, these community members can influence the live dapp.
 And lastly, if anyone from the community is unhappy with how the dapp is governed, they can always fork the GitHub repo and create their own independent client that can also be published to GitHub Pages in one click.

 Let's assume that your GitHub username is `my-gituser` and that you pushed the client project to a GitHub repo named `my-twa` under this user.
 The GitHub URL of the repo is therefore `https://github.com/my-gituser/my-twa`.
 You will naturally have to replace the names in this example with the actual names that you're using.